duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_6_make_it_see.md

     laptop $ dts start_gui_tools ![DUCKIEBOT_NAME]

-Warning: Note that in here you input Duckiebot hostname, do not include `.local` part.
+Warning: Note that in here you input Duckiebot ![hostname], do not include `.local` part.

 This will start a container with access to the ROS messages of the Duckiebot.
 At the prompt, run:

     container $ rqt_image_view

-The command should open a window where you can view the image.
+The command will open a window where you can view the image.

-You have to select the right topic from the dropdown menu:
+You have to select the right topic from the drop-down menu:

 <figure>
     <figcaption>The rqt image view window with dropdown menu</figcaption>